torjusbr/bip39-honey-encryption/README.md

 ## Usage
 ### Encrypt
+The following command will encrypt a seed stored in the file `test_seed.txt`and store the ciphertext in the file `ciphertext.txt`.
 `python3 encrypt.py -e -s test_seed.txt -o ciphertext.txt`

 ### Decrypt
+The following command will decrypt a ciphertext stored in the file `ciphertext.txt`and store the plaintext in the file `plaintext.txt`.
 `python3 encrypt.py -d -c ciphertext.txt -o plaintext.txt`